hinto-janaiyo/XMRig-Auto-Build/README.md

 * **[Stable]** builds the latest stable releases of the libraries
 * **[Latest]** pulls straight from the development repo

-In both cases, the main/current XMRig branch will be used

 ## Bugs
 * Fedora does not compile OpenSSL properly, so LibreSSL is used instead for DNF-based distros